bravechristian/Workforce-Insights-Initiative/README.md

 ### Exploratory Data Analysis (EDA)
 Exploratory analysis sought to answer the following questions:
-1. What is the general trend in sales?
+1. What is the current workforce composition in terms of full-time vs. part-time employees, contractors,
-2. Which product or products are the best-selling and most profitable?
+2. What are the trends in the workforce
-3. When are sales at their peak?
+3. Are there any disparities in compensation based on factors such as gender, ethnicity, or job role?
+4. What is the overall level of employee engagement and satisfaction within the organization?
+5. Are there any correlations between employee engagement scores and factors such as workload, leadership, or company culture?

 ### Analysis Methods
 Bulk insert was used to get into data Azure Studio, the following are a few intriguing code snippets: